dr-yoon/PGM-lab-website/index.md

 {% capture text %}

-Explore the publication lists in our lab.
+Explore the research area and publication lists in our lab.

 {%
   include button.html